-line data was collated to inform the Cinderford Northern Quarter line Report and this together with additional sources detailed below, highlighted the following key points for consideration: Air pollution data for the Forest of Dean area recorded the following industrial emission levels: CO2 - 10,000t - 100,000t Nitrogen oxides - 100t or less Sulphur oxides - 100t or less PM10 particulates - 10t or less Dioxins - 0.01g or less There is one entry on the Environment Agency's Pollution Hazard Inventory, at Forest Vale Industrial Estate to the south of the site.
+Subject: Air Summary Baseline data was collated to inform the Cinderford Northern Quarter Baseline Report and this together with additional sources detailed below, have highlighted the following key points for consideration: • Air pollution data for the Forest of Dean area recorded the following industrial emission levels: CO2 - 10,000t - 100,000t Nitrogen oxides - 100t or less Sulphur oxides - 100t or less PM10 particulates - 10t or less Dioxins - 0.01g or less • There is one entry on the Environment Agency's Pollution Hazard Inventory, at Forest Vale Industrial Estate to the south of the site.
 Emissions are noted to be to air (associated with waste incineration).
-Potential for increase in air pollution levels or specific-industry related air pollution incidents as a result of increased industrial activity; and Potential for increase in air pollution levels as a result of a new road link and the extra traffic that will result from increased employment and mousing in Cinderford.
-Exploring the options of cleaner technology in the form of using renewables for power generation.
+Expected trend in the absence of the AAP ("do- minimum" scenario) Continuation or potential for increase in air pollution levels as a result of the ongoing (potentially increasing) need for outward travel to access employment services and housing outside Cinderford.
+Potential for some increase in air pollution levels as a consequence of industrial development expected to occur, however there is also potential for a reduction in per-capita transport emissions, arising from the development of 'cleaner' technologies.
+Influence of AAP & Masterplan Exploring the options of cleaner technology in the form of using renewables for power generation.
 For Cinderford residents, the need to travel may be reduced as more employment opportunities are present in the town.
-Increased employment opportunities could also result in more people travelling nto Cinderford for work, however, greater housing provision could overcome this; and Limiting emissions from residential buildings by achieving Level 4 of the Code for Sustainable Homes (CSH) for residential development in 2010, and further to this, attainment of Level 5 and Level 6 in accordance with Government policy.
-Non-residential buildings should achieve BREEAM standards. commentary can be found in the Baseline Report: erford Northern Quarter Baseline Report, March 2009, (prepared for the st of Dean District Council); and Environment Agency. v.environment-agency.gov.uk/wiyby erfo st of Env
+Increased employment opportunities could also result in more people travelling into Cinderford for work, however, greater housing provision could overcome this; and Limiting emissions from residential buildings by achieving Level 4 of the Code for Sustainable Homes (CSH) for residential development in 2010, and further to this, attainment of Level 5 and Level 6 in accordance with Government policy.
+Non-residential buildings should achieve BREEAM standards.
+Cross reference to Full commentary can be found in the Baseline Report: Cinderford Northern Quarter Baseline Report, March 2009, (prepared for the Forest of Dean District Council); and The Environment Agency. www.environment-agency.gov.uk/wiyby